 Notice:

 It is not until over 1,000 years later that the Final Judgment takes place (Revelation 20:7-15), which will be the main judgment for the unsaved.
-By that time, we've already been raised bodily, judged, and have lived with Christ for over 1,000 years.
-The judgments are not even close to being the same, despite most of Christianity trying to make them one and the same.
+By that time, believers have already been raised bodily, judged, and have lived with Christ for over 1,000 years.
+These two judgments are distinct, despite most of Christianity conflating them.

-Knowing all of this, how can we ensure that we earn rewards at the Judgment Seat of Christ?
+With the above in mind, how can a believer ensure that they earn rewards at the Judgment Seat of Christ?

 A large part of the New Testament deals with earning these rewards.
-This should be a large focus of any Christian's life, as God told us about rewards, obviously, as a motivator to earn them.
-If God didn't want us coveting and aiming for these rewards, He wouldn't have made them known.
+This should be a large focus of a Christian's life, as God told believers about rewards, obviously, as a motivator to earn them.
+If God did not want believers coveting and aiming for these rewards, He would not have made them known.

-Furthermore, doing the things that earn rewards is, by definition, pleasing to the Lord, so earning them is simply a by-product of doing what God tells us to do, which should be the goal of any Christian that loves God.
-If you don't do what God tells you to do, you don't have Biblical love for God (John 14:15: 1 John 5:2-3).
+Furthermore, doing the things that earn rewards is, by definition, pleasing to the Lord, so earning them is simply a byproduct of doing what God commands believers to do - which should be the goal of any Christian that loves God.
+If a believer does not do what God tells them to do, they do not have Biblical love for God (John 14:15: 1 John 5:2-3).

-It is also a fact that while we are told that we can earn rewards, we are not told specifically what those rewards will be, and so this article cannot really discuss that, as the Lord told us:
+It is also a fact that while we are told that we can earn rewards, exactly what these rewards entail is not described in detail in the Bible, and so this article cannot really discuss that, as the Bible says:

 1 Corinthians 2:9